Large Scale Open-Set Deep Logo Detection: Deep Metric Learning

 \subsection{SDML Results}

-Now, we demonstrate the effectiveness of our SDML method by comparing it with the state-of-the-art DML methods that employ complicated ensemble and/or attention models.
-We performed experiments on one of the standard deep metric learning datasets, CUB-200-2011~\cite{CUB2011}, which can be considered to be the hardest of the four standard metric learning datasets (CUB, SOP, Cars-196, DeepFashion) with the lowest retrieval accuracy~\cite{sampling17,bier-pami18,abe2018}.
+Now, we demonstrate the effectiveness of our SDML framework by comparing it with the state-of-the-art DML methods.
+We performed experiments on one of the standard deep metric learning datasets, SOP~\cite{SOP2016}, which contains e-commerce product images, similar to our logo dataset.

-We first review the latest state-of-the-art methods on DML, and then compare our SDML with them.
+We first briefly review the latest state-of-the-art methods on DML, and then compare our SDML with them.
 In~\cite{sampling17}, a distance weighted sampling strategy was proposed to select more informative training examples and was shown to improve retrieval.
 Opitz et al.~\cite{bier-pami18} introduced the binomial deviance loss to deep metric learning, as an alternative to triplet loss.
 They also proposed a DML network, BIER/A-BIER, with embedding ensemble, online gradient boosting and additional diversity loss functions.
 Later, Kim et al.~\cite{abe2018} improved the ensemble model of BIER with attention, attention based ensemble (ABE), to attend to different parts of the image and a divergence loss to encourage diversity among the learners.

-More recently, Dai et al.~\cite{bfe19}, proposed a simple batch feature erasing method (BFE), originally for person re-identification, and demonstrated significant improvement on DML datasets without using complicated ensembles or attention.
-Finally, Jun et al.~\cite{cgd19} proposed a framework to combine multiple global descriptors (CGD) to obtain the benefits of ensemble methods, achieving the highest accuracy on all datasets.
-Currently, BFE and CGD are the best performing DML methods, but they use better base CNNs (ResNet50, SE-ResNet50 variants) and larger embedding size (1536), which effect the performance significantly.
-For fair comparison, the base CNNs and embedding sizes should be the same.
+More recently, cross-batch memory (XBM)~\cite{xbm20} uses additional memory for the already processed images to sample more informative pairs.
+Smooth-AP loss~\cite{sap20} optimizes the average precision metric explicitly.
+Proxy-Anchor loss~\cite{pa20} uses the proxies as anchors, and ProxyNCA++~\cite{pnca20} is a set of tricks to train with the ProxyNCA~\cite{pnca17} loss.